JMHenri/jekyll-now/_posts/2018-5-6-User-Controlled-Database.md

 ####Summary
 *You don't need to read your password hashes.
 You don't need to read your user emails, you don't need to read or write to much of anything, your users do it.
 It's not easy, and takes an entire day to set up.
 If you're a small website in desperate need of data-confidentiality.
-Consider this architecture.*
+Consider this architecture.
+This article is merely one way to accomplish this separation.*